SvenLie/imap2jira/README.md

 # imap2jira
-This tool reads a mailbox and search for unseen mails.
+This tool reads a mailbox and search for mails without important (\\IMPORTANT).
 These mails are converted into JIRA tickets.
 You have to customize structure_new_issue.json and structure_add_comment.json for your workflow.

 You can run this tool with docker (image and docker-compose are provided in this project)